tramitit/guides/en/croatia/obtaining_an_immigration_permit.md

 ---
-title: "Obtaining an Immigration Permit"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-08"
-categories: ["Croatia"]
+categories:
-meta_title: "Guide to Obtaining an Immigration Permit in Croatia"
-description: "Step-by-step guide on how to go about the process of obtaining an immigration permit in Croatia"
+- Croatia
+date: '2024-06-08'
+description: Learn how to obtain a Croatia immigration permit for non-Croatian citizens staying over 90 days.
+Detailed steps, required documents, and providers included.
 draft: false
+meta_title: 'Croatia Immigration Permit: Process and Requirements'
+title: 'Croatia Immigration Permit: Process and Requirements'
-translationKey: "croatia-obtaining_an_immigration_permit"
+translationKey: croatia-obtaining_an_immigration_permit
 ---

 ## Description
 ### What is it?